-This course presents an overview of American foreign policy from the end of World War II to the present.
-Emphasis will be placed on America’s five major wars during this period, its many military invasion and Central intelligence Agency engineered or sponsored coups; American unilateralism; the Cold War and its aftermath; 9/11 and the challenges posed by Islamic fundamentalism; and the issues of globalization, neo-imperialism, and terrorism.
+This course will focus on an overview of American foreign policy from the end of World War II to the present.
+Emphasis will be placed on America’s five major wars during this period, its many military invasions and Central Intelligence Agency engineered or sponsored coups, American unilateralism, the Cold War and its aftermath, 9/11 and the challenges posed by Islamic fundamentalism, and the issues of globalization, neo-imperialism, and terrorism.

 - ENG 101: English Composition 1

 - ENG 102: English Composition 2